pbkware/astro-main-menu/packages/publish/README.md

 * Flexible formatting of menu CSS with access to scoped classes within menu HTML.
 * Menu Item can also run JavaScript or TypeScript code (instead of navigating).
 * Separate MainMenu and Hamburger components to provide flexibility in setting up navigation UI.
+* Supports deactivating main menu when document is clicked outside of menu.

 ## Demo and More information
 [https://pbkware.klink.au/astro-main-menu/](https://pbkware.klink.au/astro-main-menu/)